Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 - shot demonstrates the switching of the power in their relationship (angle about Truman)
 ### Role of Sylvia (stub)
 ### Reality breaks
 Throughout the film, there are multiple references to people breaking onto the set of the Truman show and trying to tell Truman his world isn't real.
 The first one of these is 25 minutes in, where Sylvia tells Truman that nothing is real, and everyone is actors.
-An actor claiming to be her father arrives at the beach, and tells Truman that she's schizophrenic
+An actor claiming to be her father arrives at the beach, and tells Truman that she's schizophrenic.
+Another time someone broke onto set was by parachuting from the top of the dome, as well as another person getti
 ## Video essays
 Aim for 4-5 minutes in length, think of it as a normal essay with added layers of visual detail.
 We will be marked on the essay, not as much so the visual part.
 Aim to make it almost exactly 5 minutes.
 There are 2 levels of assumptions in the truman show: kristoff (truman director) and peter wier (film director).